-The experimental data in Fig.~\ref{fig3} exhibit all these trends except one: Surprisingly, the kinetic energy of the scar state dips rather than peaks at maximum compression.
+The experimental total energy in Figs.~\ref{fig3}a-c are well-described by the numerical simulations the rapidity distributions; see Ref.~\cite{Supp} for more comparisons.
+This indicates that, for the first time, scar states far from equilibrium can be fully characterized.
+Moreover, kinetic energies of the repulsive and weakly attractive states also behave as expected, as shown in Figs.~\ref{fig3}d and f, resp.
+Surprisingly, the kinetic energy of the scar state in Fig.~\ref{fig3}e dips rather than peaks at maximum compression.
 It is as if the state is \textit{actually} strongly repulsive.
 This is the key observation of this work.
-If energy is conserved, then where does the missing energy go?
+If energy is conserved, then where does the missing kinetic energy go?
 Like a phantom, the missing energy must be a figment of our imagination---it exists but lies outside our field of observation.

 We hunt for the missing energy by averaging additional shots to reduce the high-$k$ noise floor.
 Lower noise reveals more of a momentum tail for the scar state than the repulsive; see Fig.~\ref{fig4}.
 For both states, the peak of the momentum distribution at the maximum compression time of 3.3~ms is taller and narrower than those at 2 and 4~ms. But unlike the repulsive state, the 3-ms data of the scar exhibits a significant momentum tail: Atomic population exceeds the 4$\sigma$-level out to a momentum of $\theta \approx 2.6\hbar k_\mathrm{R}$ (where it abruptly drops for an unknown reason).
-This difference is very clear from comparing their width-normalized distributions at 3.3~ms in Fig.~\ref{fig4}(c); the repulsive-state distribution is more peaked, while the scar state has a long momentum shoulder.
+This difference is very clear from comparing their width-normalized distributions at 3.3~ms in Fig.~\ref{fig4}c; the repulsive-state distribution is more peaked, while the scar state has a long momentum shoulder.
 The tail of the integrable sTG state is intermediate between these cases because of the aforementioned bosonization at high density~\cite{Wilson2020ood}; see Ref.~\cite{Supp} for sTG data.

 The data show that the scar state shoulder holds $\sim$2\% of its atoms, which contribute 20\% of the kinetic energy.
 While this reveals some of where scar's kinetic energy has gone, it does not account for all that is missing.
 Including the contribution from the new high-$k$ tails does not significantly change the kinetic energy per atom for the repulsive state, but it does completely fill in the scar-state's dip.
-See the triangular data in the insets of Figs.~\ref{fig4}(a,b).
+See the triangular data in the insets of Figs.~\ref{fig4}a,b.
 However, the new peak in the scar data does not extend past the total energy, let alone the kinetic energy prediction---it still behaves like a repulsive gas.